ArcBlock/abtnode-docs/src/router/certificates-for-localhost/index.md

   - 'abtnode'
 ---

-In order to facilitate local development and testing, we can generate a local certificate only.
-Except for this machine, the certificate will not be trusted by anyone else, which is sufficient for development.
+To help you with your local development and testing, it is very easy to generate a local certificate.
+Outside of the machine you are currently developing on, the certificate will not be trusted by anyone else, which is sufficient for development.

-## Use openssl to generate localhost certificate
+## Use OpenSSL to generate localhost certificate

-We use `openssl` to generate the certificate, the command is as follows:
+To start we wil use `openssl` to generate the certificate.
+Use the following command:

 ```bash
 openssl req -x509 -out localhost.crt -keyout localhost.key \